plasmo-dev/Plasmo.jl/docs/src/tutorials/HVAC.md

 )
 ```

-The resulting structure can be seen below.
+The resulting structure can be seen below, where the yellow nodes represent the upper level graph and the other three colors are each a subgraph for the individual rooms.

 ![HMPC_Structure](../assets/MPC_Example2_Graph.png)